CodeWithAloha/ACLU/README.md

 Please start by reading the [project proposal](ACLU-Access-App.pdf).

 *Questions?
 Want to help?*
-**Come join us** on Wednesday nights at the (Code for Hawaii meetups)(https://www.meetup.com/Code-for-Hawaii/).
+**Come join us** on Wednesday nights at the [Code for Hawaii meetups](https://www.meetup.com/Code-for-Hawaii/).
 We meet the first three Wednesdays of the month.
 (Contact Ryan for Saturday morning hack sessions too).

 **Quick Links**
 * [General project board](https://github.com/CodeforHawaii/ACLU/projects/1)